-This is a guest post by Leslie Bernal as part of our Customer Spotlight series.
+This is a post by Leslie Bernal as part of our Customer Spotlight series.
 If you have an interesting story to tell and would like to share your experience with WordPress and Elegant Themes on our blog, please contact us!

 Let Me Introduce Myself